Mary Pinchot Meyer: Early life

 Mary Eno Pinchot was born in New York City, the older of two daughters of Amos and Ruth (née Pickering) Pinchot.
 Amos Pinchot was a wealthy lawyer and a key figure in the Progressive Party who had helped fund the socialist magazine The Masses.
 Her mother Ruth was Pinchot's second wife and was a journalist who wrote for such magazines as The Nation and The New Republic.
 Mary was also the niece of Gifford Pinchot, a noted conservationist and two-time Governor of Pennsylvania.
 Pinchot and her younger sister Antoinette (nicknamed "Tony") were raised at the family's Grey Towers home in Milford, Pennsylvania.
-As a child, Pinchot met such left-wing intellectuals as Mabel Dodge, Louis Brandeis, Robert M. La Follette, Sr., and Harold L. Ickes.
+As a child, Pinchot met such liberal intellectual figures as Mabel Dodge, Louis Brandeis, Robert M. La Follette, Sr., and Harold L. Ickes.
 She attended The Brearley School and Vassar College, where she became interested in Communism.
 She started dating William Attwood in 1935 and, while with him at a dance held at the Choate School, first met John F. Kennedy.

 After her graduation from Vassar in 1942, Meyer became a journalist, writing for the United Press and Mademoiselle.
 As a pacifist and member of the American Labor Party, she came under scrutiny by the Federal Bureau of Investigation.